 Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to make you feel good and bring a smile to your face.

 If you love expressing yourself through the ancient tradition of adornment and want a pair of earrings for every mood or outfit, we've got you covered.
+Our Pridemaille Collection is dedicated to everyone who wants to create a world where all humans feel free to express their identities.

 We warmly invite you to come on in, put your feet up, and browse the shop to find the perfect piece of jewelry to help you express your true self.